2011-9-10 New version of NT6_Fast_Installer.zip available (fixes 'bootsect.exe not found' error).

+PLEASE NOTE: I highly recommend Win8ToGo instead of running Windows 7 from a USB drive.
 To boot Windows 8 from USB - please see Tutorial #53.
 Win8ToGo is designed to run from a USB drive and supports USB 3.0 booting - it will be far more 'stable' than Win7ToGo.

 This tutorial does not make a Windows installer USB drive, it actually puts a copy of Windows 7 onto a USB drive and makes it bootable.
 When you have made it, you can boot from it as follows:

 This tutorial as based on fujianabc's Reboot.pro forum post 'NT 6.x fast installer: install Win7 directly to USB external drive' and his excellent scripts (now with reg tweak by 'cdob' from reboot.pro -USBBootWatcher is no longer required).
 The instructions in that forum post #1 & #2 and some of the prompts in the installer.cmd file that fujianabc provides were however confusing and potentially dangerous (you could accidentally corrupt your system drive) - so I have slightly modified his script to make it clearer and easier to use.
 It also now automatically finds and uses the 3 files that are needed from the MS WAIK, so you don't need to manually copy them first.